diku-dk/futhark/docs/usage.rst

 Return types follow the rules, with one addition:

-* If the return type is an *m*-element tuple, then the the function returns *m* values, mapped according to the rules above (but not including this one - nested tuples are not mapped directly).
+* If the return type is an *m*-element tuple, then the function returns *m* values, mapped according to the rules above (but not including this one - nested tuples are not mapped directly).
 This rule does not apply when the entry point has been given a return